Epic-Busta/PaperMC-Container/README.md

-# PaperMC-Docker
+# PaperMC-OpenJ9
-A PaperMC minecraft server for docker.
+A PaperMC minecraft server for docker, using the OpenJ9 JVM

 ## Features
 * Download and run any version of a PaperMC server .jar
 * Configure max heap size
 * Choose to automatically/prompt update to the latest version of paper on launch.
-* Uses OpenJ9 JavaVM
+* Uses OpenJ9 JVM for better container performance.
+[Here's why.](https://steinborn.me/posts/tuning-minecraft-openj9/)

 ## How to use this image
 1. Run this image for the first time: